rameezusmani/httplib/README.md

 - You have a complete download manager built into the library
 - Download large files and library will take care of number of threads to run simultaneously to download files quickly
 - Library will itself detect whether file you are downloading has resume supported or not
+- Only java built in classes are used.
+No need to download any external library

 To understand how pause/resume works using bytes range you can read this: https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests